 There are plenty of stereotypes about Japanese women, and I’ve heard them all in my practice.
 Let’s clear up a few:

-- Myth: They’re Cold or Distant: Japanese women may seem reserved at first, but this is often cultural subtlety, not disinterest.
+• Myth: They’re Cold or Distant: Japanese women may seem reserved at first, but this is often shyness and tenderness, not disinterest.
 They warm up with trust, as I’ve seen with countless couples.

 These myths can cloud your judgment.
 Approach each woman as an individual, not a stereotype, and you’ll build a stronger connection.